y-scope/clp/components/core/README.md

 Note that currently, decompression (`clp x`) and search (`clg`) can only be run with a single instance.
 We are in the process of open-sourcing parallelizable versions of these as well.

-## Next Steps

-This is our open-source release which we will be constantly updating with bug fixes, features, etc.
-If you would like a feature or want to report a bug, please file an issue and we'll be happy to engage.
-We also welcome any contributions!